North Borneo dispute: Seizures of Malaysian foreign assets

 In late June 2023, a Dutch court of appeal dismissed a bid by the eight claimants to the Sultanate to enforce the US$15 billion arbitration award against the Malaysian Government.
 On 9 November 2023, the Paris Court of Appeal dismissed legal attempts by the Sultanate's claimants to seize Malaysian diplomatic premises in Paris.
 On 10 November, the Madrid Court filed criminal charges against Stampa over his role in handing the US$14.92 billion arbitration award to the eight Sultanate claimants.
-He was sentenced to six months in prison and banned from acting as an arbitrator for one year for “knowingly disobeying rulings and orders from the Madrid High Court of Justice”.
-According to Law360, the Spanish courts’ decision to move ahead with criminal proceedings against Stampa marked a significant victory for the Malaysian government.
+He was sentenced to six months in prison and banned from acting as an arbitrator for one year for "knowingly disobeying rulings and orders from the Madrid High Court of Justice".
+According to Law360, the Spanish courts' decision to move ahead with criminal proceedings against Stampa marked a significant victory for the Malaysian government.
 On 17 May 2024, the Madrid Court of Appeal upheld the Madrid Criminal Court's 2023 judgement finding Stampa guilty of contempt of court.

 On 7 November 2024, the French Court of Cassation, which is the highest court in the French judicial system, annulled Stampa's $15 billion arbitration ruling against Malaysia.
 The decision proved to be a significant legal victory for Malaysia and reinforced its sovereignty in the dispute.
 The ruling highlighted irregularities in the arbitration process led by Gonzalo Stampa and raised concerns about practices such as forum shopping and unregulated litigation funding in European courts.

-Cohen has since filed a new $18 billion claim against Spain for an allegded "denial of justice".
+Cohen has since filed a new $18 billion claim against Spain for an alleged "denial of justice".

-Former vice-chairman of the Democratic National Committee and Minnesota attorney general Keith Ellison said the case highlighted the enormous scope for "corruption," irresponsible profiteering, and foreign influence operations to subvert arbitration proceedings".
+Former vice-chairman of the Democratic National Committee and Minnesota attorney general Keith Ellison said the case highlighted the enormous scope for "corruption, irresponsible profiteering, and foreign influence operations to subvert arbitration proceedings".

 The French court ruled that the arbitration clause in the case was invalid as it had appointed the British Consul General in Brunei as arbitrator, a position that no more existed.
-The verdict maintained that an international arbitration agreement shall be interpreted in accordance with the principles of good faith and utility, “without reference to the law of any State”, which is likely to become a precedent for other courts to follow.
+The verdict maintained that an international arbitration agreement shall be interpreted in accordance with the principles of good faith and utility, "without reference to the law of any State", which is likely to become a precedent for other courts to follow.

 University of Paris Cité Professor Caroline Kleiner claimed that the ruling marked a major shift in arbitration law and hearing.
 In an article in Kluwer Law International, Keleiner said the decision would help French courts participate in the development of international law on the enforcement of foreign arbitral awards per a universalist approach, rather than the trend of exceptionalism that is currently being pursued.

 ElProgreso said stricter supervision of third-party litigation funding was required, including limits on potential awards, greater transparency in funding arrangements, and measures to avoid unnecessary costs and delays.
 Spain's Diario Siglo also called for reforms in Spanish arbitration system to avoid instances like Cohen's $18 billion claim in the future.